Virginia Democrats reap fundraising gains as they center campaigns around Elon Musk

 And campaign finance reports released on Tuesday suggest their strategy may be helping their cash flow: Former U.S. Rep. Abigail Spanberger raised $6.7 million toward her campaign for governor between January and March, according to the nonpartisan Virginia Public Access Project.
 Democrats also raised more than $3.7 million during those months toward the House of Delegates elections, in which all seats of the lower chamber are on the ballot.

-Democratic Del.
-Dan Helmer, the state party's campaign chair, said following the reports' publication that the GOP "agenda is out of step with Virginians, and no last-minute attempt to distance themselves from President Trump and Elon Musk will save them.”
+Del.
+Dan Helmer, the House Democrats’ campaigns chair, said following the reports' publication that the GOP "agenda is out of step with Virginians, and no last-minute attempt to distance themselves from President Trump and Elon Musk will save them.”

 Republicans raised roughly $2.2 million less than Democrats in the House races, according to VPAP.
 Republican Lt.
 Gov. Winsome Earle-Sears’ gubernatorial campaign brought home a little over $3.1 million, though, unlike Spanberger, she was unable to raise money during Virginia's 45-day legislative session.

-Note: This story was first published on Apr.
-17, 2025.
-It was updated on Apr.
-21, 2025 to correct that state Del.
-Dan Helmer is the Virginia House Democrats’ campaigns chair.
-Minor editing to conform.